 The owner or participant will be given time to correct the failed items cited on the inspection report for a unit already under contract.
-If the failed items endanger the family's health or safety (using the emergency item in Section 12.6), the owner or participant will be given 24 hours to correct the violations.
+If the failed items endanger the family's health or safety (using the emergency/life threatening items in Section 12.7), the owner or participant will be given 24 hours to correct the violations.
 For less serious failures, the owner or participant will be given up to 30 days to correct the failed item(s).